-Place the NC-478 forms or alternative schedules at the front of the tax return, behind the CD-V payment voucher, NC-478V payment voucher, and the CD-479 Annual Report Form.
+Place the NC-478 forms or alternative schedules at the front of the tax return, behind the CD-V payment voucher, NC-478V-J payment voucher, and the CD-479 Annual Report Form.
 Important.
 Failure to include a form or required document with your tax return may result in the disallowance of these tax credits.

 Deadline for filing.
-To claim an Article 3A credit, an Article 3J credit, or an installment of either credit against your tax liability for 2008, you must file both the NC-478 and the applicable NC-478 series form within 6 months after the due date for filing the tax return, including any extensions of that date.
+To claim a credit against your tax liability for 2011, you must file both the NC-478 and the applicable NC-478 series form within 6 months after the due date for filing the tax return, including any extensions of that date.
 The following example illustrates this requirement:

-A calendar year taxpayer creates 10 new qualifying jobs in 2008.
-The taxpayer files a timely extension on April 15, 2009, which extends the due date of the tax return to October 15, 2009.
-Applying the six month statute of limitations, the taxpayer has until April 15, 2010 to file the NC-478J and report the 2008 credit for claiming jobs.
-If the taxpayer does not file a timely extension by April 15, 2009, the NC-478J would have to be filed by October 15, 2009.
+A calendar year taxpayer creates 10 new qualifying jobs in 2011.
+The taxpayer files a timely extension on April 15, 2012, which extends the due date of the tax return to October 15, 2012.
+Applying the six month statute of limitations, the taxpayer has until April 15, 2013 to file the NC-478J and report the 2011 credit for claiming jobs.
+If the taxpayer does not file a timely extension by April 15, 2012, the NC-478J would have to be filed by October 15, 2012.